-The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustee giving 30 days' notice.
+The agreement with the Fiduciary Manager has an indefinite term but can be terminated by the Trustee giving one month's notice.
 The Scheme does not have any direct agreements with third party managers used by the Scheme.

 13. Declaration